 SERVICE, FELLOWSHIP, AND FUN!

-The Rotary Club of Action-Boxborough, located in Massachusetts, engages in service above self to make a difference in the lives of people - both locally and worldwide.
+Members of the Rotary Club of Acton-Boxborough, located in Massachusetts, are People in Action volunteering for Service above Self.
+We seek to make a difference in the lives of people in need - both locally and worldwide.

-We welcome you to join us for our Club Meetings on the first and third Wednesdays from 12:15 to 1:30 p.m. at the Boxborough Regency.
+We welcome you to join us for our Club Meetings on the first and third Wednesdays at the Boxboro Regency Hotel and Conference Center.
+Socializing is from 12:00 noon to 12:15 p.m. and the Meeting runs from 12:15 to 1:30.
+A lunch menu is available.

-We also hold Social Gatherings on the fourth Wednesday from 6:00 to 7:00 p.m., also at the Boxborough Regency.
+We also hold Social Gatherings on the fourth Wednesday from 5:45 to 8:30 p.m., also at the Boxboro Regency.

 Check our calendar (shown immediately below) for our upcoming service, fellowship, and fun opportunities.